Fact vs Fiction: The Staircase — did Michael Peterson kill Kathleen and where is he now?

 It was thought Kathleen could have been attacked by the owl outside (blood was reportedly spotted outside too) and then stumbled in, disoriented from the attack, before falling down the stairs.

 The owl theory was so complex and baffling that it was excluded from the Netflix documentary entirely.
-However, it is thought this latest drama adaptation of The Staircase will see the theory examined in later episodes.
+However, this latest drama adaptation of The Staircase has addressed the theory in episode six, showing how Kathleen could have been attacked by an owl while she was putting a decorative Christmas reindeer in her front garden the night that she died.

-The Staircase landed on HBO Max in the US and on Sky TV and NOW in the UK on Thursday, May 5.
+All eight episodes of The Staircase are now available to stream on HBO Max in the US and on Sky TV and NOW in the UK.

 Claire is Assistant Managing Editor at What To Watch and has been a journalist for over 15 years, writing about everything from soaps and TV to beauty, entertainment, and even the Royal Family.
 After starting her career at a soap magazine, she ended up staying for 13 years, and over that time she’s pulled pints in the Rovers Return, sung karaoke in the Emmerdale village hall, taken a stroll around Albert Square, and visited Summer Bay Surf Club in sunny Australia.